"Nobody else could play a slide like him.

-In 1947 Nighthawk married Hazel Momon who he met in Clarksdale in 1945 after taking her away from Ike Turner.
+Nighthawk may have been married in 1945 to Bernice Berry.
+In 1947 Nighthawk married Hazel Trenan Momon (1932-2005) who he met in Clarksdale in 1945 after taking her away from Ike Turner.
 Around this period Nighthawk resided at the Riverside Hotel in Clarksdale living with his wife Hazel on one side and keeping his girlfriend Ethel Mae conveniently down the hall.
 Supposedly Nighthawk's suitcase still remains at the hotel.
 Before it became a hotel in 1944 the building housed the G.T.
 Thomas Afro-American hospital, where Bessie Smith was taken after her tragic 1937 auto accident on Highway 61.
-Nighthawk was apparently married to a woman named Beatrice at the same time who he married the year before.
-Beatrice may be the woman Sam Carr recalls as Early Bea when he lived in St. Louis from 1946-60.. "...Robert Nighthawk's wife, Early Bea, started playing drums with us .
+Nighthawk may have still been married to Bernice at the same time.
+This may be the woman Sam Carr recalls as Early Bea when he lived in St. Louis from 1946-60.. "...Robert Nighthawk's wife, Early Bea, started playing drums with us .
 She was a better drummer than me because she had been playing a few years.
 Sometimes Early Bea sang. ...On occasion, he's [Nighthawk] play with us.
 But Robert wasn't reliable.
 He was so good he's go wherever the job was, the most money.
 He went around some of the big clubs in St. Louis where the big bands was and he's run the drummers off.
 When Robert walked in, that was it.
 I never saw anybody do that but him."37 Trying to untangle Nighthawk's relationships is confusing since he was married many times, sometimes at the same time, and had several children.

-Hazel and Nighthawk stayed together until 1953 and the marriage resulted in three children: Geni, Robert and Marianne.
+Hazel and Nighthawk stayed together until 1953 and the marriage resulted in four children: Geni McCollum, Robert McCollum Jr (1944-1984), Sam Lee McCollum (1926-2009) and Joseph Alexander Boyd Jr. (1954-2000).
 Hazel played drums and sang in Nighthawk's band.
 She is currently living in Chicago as is her daughter, Geni.
 Nighthawk was apparently playing with Dr. Ross around this time as Mike Rowe states after interviewing Ross in the 60's: "In 1947 Ross was playing with Robert Nighthawk in a group that included Ernest Lane, Houston Stackhouse and a singer called Ethel Mae."34 Ethel Mae sang on four of Nighthak's Aristocrat sides.

 It wasn't until 1948, with the help of Muddy Waters, that he began recording for Aristocrat later to become Chess records.
 Nighthawk stayed until 1950 but only achieved success with the magnificent double sided hit "Sweet Black Angel/ Annie Lee" produced by first time producer Willie Dixon.
 Nighthawk's initial success didn't last long and he moved to the small Chicago based label United.
 He stayed there until 1952 producing a body of work that rivaled his Chess sides.
 Nighthawk showed his diversity producing some jumping boogie numbers as well his more typical slower material.
 Nighthawk didn't stay in Chicago long and soon returned to the south and did not record again until 1964 when he briefly returned to Chicago.